 Best in Show

 This is awarded to the best performance and display of craftsmanship to an individual or group.
 Best in show is the highest award given.
-The Masters category is the only Best in Show being offered a monetary prize.
-The C4 Annual Costume Contest will have a Best in Show chosen from all Novice to Artisan categories.
+The C4 Annual Costume Contest will have a Best in Show chosen from all Novice to Masters categories.

 Youth Division Prizes